-The Best Foods For Your Mental Health Are Actually Super Simple To Whip Up
+These Are The Best Foods For Your Mental Health, According To A New Study

 Think about all the times you stressed yourself out because you wanted to make sure you ate at least one well-balanced meal in the midst of, what I like to call, the “millennial grind.”
 Well, according to new research, gone are the days when you needed to sweat your skills in the kitchen for hours on end to whip up the foods that benefit your brain.
 As it turns out, the best foods for your mental health are ready to eat, right off the shelf — which likely comes as a bit of a relief to those of us who have too much to do, all day every day, to eat like a Food Network star.
 Thanks to fresh veggies and fruits, you don't have to be Bobby Flay in order to eat right.